Japan's agriculture minister resigns after his remark about not buying rice causes political fallout

 Officials have blamed the supply shortage on poor harvests because of hot weather in 2023 and higher fertilizer and other production costs, but some experts blame the government’s long-term rice production policy.

 The unprecedented release from emergency rice stockpiles was seen in part as an attempt to figure out distribution problems.
 The government has denied there is now a rice shortage, but officials say it's a mystery why rice is not reaching consumers.
-Some experts say it's because the shortage was so serious.
+Some experts say the rice shortage could be serious but it's difficult to trace rice as its distribution route has become so complex since the end of government control in 1995.

 Credit: AP